siyehua/SimpleEvent/readme.md

 ## LICENSE
 ```
-Copyright 2019 The RxAndroid authors
+Copyright 2019 The SimpleEvent authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.